 What our parents didn’t realize (but we do today) is that those long-ago, childhood memories were often left in that less-visited portion of our brains: the subconscious.
-And, in many cases, the memories have had long-lasting, sometimes devastating effects on our adult lives.
+And, in many cases, the memories have had a long-lasting negative impact on our adult lives.

 From birth to age six, we function almost entirely from our subconscious minds.
 That is, we have no real ability to judge what’s going on around us.
 Therefore, everything we hear and experience, every interchange with others, absolutely everything lands in our little subconscious minds, like throwing it all into a huge bucket.

 Remember that we all have a biological imperative to survive.
 So whether we’re functioning from our conscious brains or not, we’re wired to constantly respond to anything that threatens us.
 (Conversely, we’re attracted to whatever increases our chances to survive.)

 What we see as memorable incidents could include something as innocent as hearing our parents fighting over money and believing we are somehow the cause…

-- Maybe our cousins have toys our parents can’t afford to buy us, and our parents make disparaging comments about our “rich relatives.”
+- Maybe our cousins have toys our parents can’t afford to buy us, and our parents make disparaging comments about how our relatives are selfish rich people.